tthorntone/AdNauseam-Wiki/Privacy-stuff.md

 ##### Intro

-If you really care very much about your privacy (not being tracked, data mined, etc.), µBlock is a crutch (not a bad one though), even with _EasyPrivacy_ enabled (this is true for any "ad blocker").
+If you really care very much about your privacy (not being tracked, data mined, etc.), µBlock is a crutch (a good one though), even with _EasyPrivacy_ enabled (this is true for any "ad blocker").
 If you want more than a good crutch, HTTP Switchboard is the way to go: it gives you full disclosure and full control of what web pages do.

 ##### Settings